Univeracity/limitlesslibrary/README.md

 ## Connect an agent

+This repository currently includes a direct setup adapter for Antigravity CLI (`agy`).
+Other hosts can connect through the documented stdio MCP surface;
+Omarchy users get verified setup adapters for Codex, Claude Code, Grok, and Antigravity through the plugin described below.

-Limitless Library supports Antigravity CLI (`agy`) outside Omarchy and other host integrations.
-Connect it to an explicit local catalog with one command:
+Connect Antigravity to an explicit local catalog with one command:

 ```bash
 limitless agent-connect antigravity --catalog /absolute/path/to/catalog